-Loved mother killed in random attack: Residents' shock at 'senseless' stabbing
+Loved mother killed in random attack: Accused in mental health care

 A 37-year-old man known to police was found nearby by officers and has been charged with the woman's murder, Canterbury District Commander Superintendent John Price said.

-He'll appear in court today.
+He will appear in court today.

+It is understood the man was receiving mental health care from Canterbury District Health Board.
+The DHB and Health Minister Andrew Little's office declined to comment yesterday.

 The woman's death was "horrific and senseless", local MP Megan Woods said.